AdobeDocs/advertising.en/help/dsp/audiences/sources/source-about.md

   Measurement requires the [AMO ID and EF ID in your tracking URLs](/help/integrations/analytics/ids.md).<!--AND ANYTHING ELSE -->

 * [[!DNL Unified ID 2.0 (UID2.0)] IDs](https://unifiedid.com): For retargeting logged-in users. [!DNL UID2 IDs] aren't available for users in the European Economic Area and some additional countries.
 See the [list of prohibited countries](/help/policies/universal-id-policy.md#prohibited-countries-uid2).

-  The vendor looks up the email address to see if an ID already exists.
-If an ID doesn't exist, then it creates a new ID.

   >[!NOTE]
   >